 Nowadays, when many Western countries suffer from the epidemics of overweight and obesity, and other countries follow this example, the increase in overweight-related diseases became an alarming reality.
+The risk of many health problems, including diabetes, heart disease, and certain types of cancer including breast, colon, rectum, endometrium, gallbladder, kidney may increase due to overweight and obesity may.
 Still, many overweight people are not aware that not only their bones, joints and vascular system are at stake.
-If we ask an average person ‘does obesity increase cancer risk?’, the answer will be probably ‘no’.
-Unfortunately, we have some bad news: obesity or even being overweight does increase the cancer risk.
-Moreover, many common types of cancer are directly or indirectly caused by extra kilos.

-We know that it is hard to believe and hard to process, hence we decided to prepare this short compilation of facts regarding the relations between overweight, obesity, and cancer.
+We know that it is hard to believe and hard to get into action, hence we decided to prepare this short compilation about facts regarding the relations between overweight, obesity, and cancer.

 About 20% of all Cancers Are Related to Body Weight